Two-dimensional fluorescence spectroscopy with quantum entangled photons: Idler-referenced timing without pump detection: Two-photon coincidence signal

 with

+As in the previous subsection, the derivation of Eq.~\eqref{eq:tpc-signal-positive1} assumed that the time resolution of the detector is sufficiently shorter than both the timescale of the system dynamics and the entanglement time.
 Unlike the transform used in Sec.~IVA, the Fourier-Laplace transform in Eq.~\eqref{eq:tpc-signal-positive1} is independent of the central frequency of the pulse laser $\omega_\p$.
-Accordingly, the operator $\hat{\mathrm{F}}_1$ defined in Eq.~\eqref{eq:operator-f1} is replaced by a new operator $\hat{\mathrm{F}}_2$ for any function $f(\tau_3,\tau_1)$ as:
+Accordingly, the operator $\hat{\mathrm{F}}_1$ defined in Eq.~\eqref{eq:operator-f1} is replaced by a new operator $\hat{\mathrm{F}}_2$ for any function $f(\tau_3,\tau_1)$ as

 As in Eq.~\eqref{eq:operator-f1}, $\mp$ in Eq.~\eqref{eq:operator-f2} can be determined using the Liouville pathway.
 To consider the case of a strong positive frequency correlation, the limit of a long entanglement time was considered.
 Within this limit, Eq.~\eqref{eq:PMF-Fourier} yields $D(t)=1$ and thus $\mathcal{D}(t)=1$.
-Consequently, Eq.~\eqref{eq:tpc-signal-positive1} can be rewritten as:
+Consequently, Eq.~\eqref{eq:tpc-signal-positive1} can be rewritten as

 Unlike that in Eq.~\eqref{eq:tpc-signal-negative3}, the response function in Eq.~\eqref{eq:tpc-signal-positive2} depends on the pump-laser center time $t_\p$, not on the fluorescence-idler detection time difference, $t_\f-t_\i$.
 Consequently, the measurement scheme presented in Fig.~\ref{fig1}(b) cannot be implemented in the case of positive frequency correlations.